 That means you should look at what your cash flow looks like both now and in the future.
 A cash flow forecast should include all of your known and expected business expenses, like office rental and staff wages, as well as all of your revenue sources, such as product sales.

 A cash flow forecast predicts exactly when and how much cash is going to enter and leave your business over time, allowing you to prepare for cash crunches and surpluses.

 Having an accurate cash flow forecast that is updated regularly can provide you with a useful snapshot of the health of your business that can be shared internally or with external stakeholders such as board members or investors.

-For a more in depth explanation, check out this article about why a cash flow forecast is vital for business success.
+For a more in-depth explanation, check out this article about why a cash flow forecast is vital for business success.

 Is it a good idea to use a cash flow spreadsheet?

-Building a cash flow forecast in Excel, Google Sheets or Numbers is definitely a good first step.
+Using a cash flow forecast template in Excel, Google Sheets or Numbers is definitely a good first step.
 However, it does come with significant limitations.
 Spreadsheets are prone to error, and need constant updating.
 The more your business grows, the harder it will be to maintain a manual cash flow forecast.

 How to use the Float cash flow template

 Our cash flow template is easy to use – even if you’ve never done any forecasting before.

 There are two main sections to fill out.
 The first is cash in, where you’ll outline money that’s coming into your business.
 We’ve included lines for: